Destroy Your Defective Product Securely

 At All Green, your items are not just thoughtfully disposed, they are permanently destroyed.

 Protect Your Products from Black Market Sales

 In some cases, your defective products can reach the black or grey markets and become unwanted competition for your brand.
 Your reputation can also be at risk from customers acquiring faulty, damaged, or unsafe stock that was not approved by your manufacturing QA processes.

 Make sure your business is in good hands with secure defective product destruction for your electronic equipment.

 Sending Your Brand to Landfill Leaves You Exposed

 Sending your defective electronic goods to landfill leaves you vulnerable to privacy breach, security breach, and technology breach.
-You NEED to ensure your reputation is in safe hands with secure electronics destruction.
+You NEED to ensure your reputation is in safe hands with secure and certified electronics destruction.

 Some items that may be suitable for our defective product destruction service include: